AndieWill510/AnotherOption/Options/028-cassandra-was-not-catastrophizing.md

 Cassandra was cursed to know the future and not be believed.

-Autistic people are not prophets.
+We may not be prophets.

 We do not always know what will happen.